 Flat roofs are usually constructed using either liquid or sheet flat roofing.
-Liquid roofing offers a one-piece roof applied seamlessly which is a great choice when applied on a complicated roof and often offers longer lifespan (30 years or more).
+Liquid roofing offers a one-piece roof applied seamlessly which is a great choice when applied on a complicated roof and often offers a longer lifespan (30 years or more).

-One of the greatest advantages of the pitched roofs is that they almost always create a plenty of space in the loft area, which can be used, if this is taken into consideration when planning, as additional living space – office, study or a bedroom.
-House will also benefit from additional insulation therefore the rooms bellow will not be affected by the extreme weather conditions (while flat roofs can suffer considerably).
-Pitched roofs are considerably stronger when it comes to weather and time durability compared to the flat roofs.
+One of the greatest advantages of the pitched roofs is that they almost always create plenty of space in the loft area, which can be used, if this is taken into consideration when planning, as additional living space – office, study, or a bedroom.
+House will also benefit from additional insulation therefore the rooms below will not be affected by the extreme weather conditions (while flat roofs can suffer considerably).
+Pitched roofs are considerably stronger when it comes to weather and time durability compared to flat roofs.
 Another advantage is that they usually blend more with the style of the existing London properties.

 What has to be taken into mind is that pitched roofs are more cost-demanding.
 It requires much more complex design, materials, and work hours compared to flat roofs.
 Another important thing to think about is the weight of the new roof.
 As pitched roofs are usually much heavier than flat roofs, replacing one with another is not always possible.